2023 - 2024

 Have you seen our space?

-Located at 6 Executive Park Drive next to the Emory Brain Health Center, the new Alzheimer’s Clinical Research Unit houses many of Emory’s cognitive neurology programs including the Emory Healthy Brain Study.
-For those who have not yet seen the space, below is a virtual tour that will let you experience our incredible new facility prior to your next visit.
+Located at 6 Executive Park Drive across from the Emory Brain Health Center, the Alzheimer’s Clinical Research Unit houses many of Emory’s cognitive neurology programs including the Emory Healthy Brain Study.
+Below is a virtual tour that will let you experience our incredible facility prior to your next visit.

 Participants